kariymam/kariymamurphy-astro/src/blog/work/capital-one.md

 ---
 ### What

-- Supported UI design for a new business process to alleviate Capital One associates from time-consuming manual reviews of datasets, which made steps towards reducing costs of the fulfillment process across divisions of business using personal data.
+- I designed UI for a new business process to alleviate Capital One associates from a highly manual and repetitive side-of-desk task.

+- The new process eliminated time-consuming manual reviews of datasets, making progress towards reducing costs and consolidating the fulfillment process across lines of business.

-- Reduced compliance risk and provided customers with more fine-grained privacy controls.
+- Reduced compliance risk and provided customers with more fine-grained privacy controls for an enhanced privacy experience.

 ### Why